John “Jack” C. and Florence E. Bremer Memorial Fund

 Bill and Kay Scarlett Family Memorial Scholarship Fund

 The Bill and Kay Scarlett Family Memorial Scholarship Fund was established in March 2005 by the Scarlett family as a way to honor their parents.
 Bill was born on October 28, 1918 and attended Owosso High School.
 He grew up around his grandfather’s funeral home on West Main Street in Owosso.
 His mother and father, Gladys and Albert Scarlett, operated the family-owned cemetery, Hillcrest Memorial Gardens.
 After World War II, he returned home and graduated from the School of Mortuary Science in Milwaukee, Wisconsin.
 In 1949, joined by his brother Robert, he began “Scarletts Funeral Home and Ambulance Service” at 409 West Main Street in Owosso.
 Bill married Kathleen Warner in Saginaw on November 6, 1943.
 He was a member of the Christ Episcopal Church and was a member of the following organizations: Owosso Elks Club, Owosso City Club, Owosso Country Club, Owosso Hunting Club, Conservation Club, American Legion, Shriners, Owosso VFW, Eagles, Oddfellows, and the Masonic Temple.
 He was an associate member of the Fraternal Order of Police.
 He was also a sponsor of Scarletts Bowling Team of the Pioneer League for 29 years.
 Bill was the Shiawassee County coroner for 18 years.
 Kay Scarlett was born on August 3, 1924 in Owosso and graduated from Owosso High School in 1942.
 She was a member of the Christ Episcopal Church for many years.
 She was a long-time member of the Owosso Country Club, Saginaw Valley Women’s Golf League, the Crazy Eight Girls Club, and the Women’s Bowling Association Golfers League.
 Bill and his wife, Kathleen, operated the funeral home together until his accidental death in 1980.
 Following Bill’s death, Kay continued to operate the business until her retirement in 1989.
 Today the funeral home is owned and operated by Rick and Kim (Scarlett) Mowen under the name Mowen Funeral Home – William A. Scarlett Memorial Chapel.
 The Bill and Kay Scarlett family started an annual bowling tournament at the Capitol Bowl to raise funds for this scholarship.
 The first bowling tournament was held in 2005.
-The purpose of this fund is to provide scholarships to deserving Shiawassee County area high school seniors and graduates who plan to further their education at an accredited college or university within a two-year period after graduating from high school.
-One scholarship will be awarded to students planning a career in the automotive field in memory of Larry F. Arendt.
+The purpose of this fund is to provide scholarships to deserving Shiawassee County area high school seniors and graduates who plan to further their education at an accredited college or university within a two-year period after graduating from high school. .
 Financial need will be considered.

 Margaret Scoutten and Raymond O. Nash Memorial Endowed Scholarship